Discover the best travel tips for the Philippines with this in-depth guide.

 Trash disposal is a huge problem around the Philippines.

-The Philippines is ultra beautiful, but unfortunately, trash is a huge problem here.
+The Philippines is ultra beautiful, but unfortunately, rubbish is a huge problem here.
 You’ll often see it sitting on the side of the roads, washed up on beaches, and burning in people’s yards.
-Yuck!

 It’s helpful to remind your tour operators of the importance of sustainability.